 Information About Brokerage Services (IABS) & Consumer Protection Notice

-Texas law requires all brokers and sales agents to provide written notice regarding information about brokerage services at the first substantive communication with a prospective buyers, tenants, sellers, and landlord concerning specific real property.
-The Information About Brokerage Services form (or the IABS), is the required method to provide that information to those parties.
+Texas law requires all brokers and sales agents to provide written notice regarding information about brokerage services at the first substantive communication with prospective buyers, tenants, sellers, and landlords concerning specific real property.
+The Information About Brokerage Services form (or the IABS) is the required method to provide that information to those parties.

 It is important to remember that the IABS must both be delivered at the first substantive communication, and the completed IABS must be posted on the homepage of the license holders’ business website.
 A business website is a website controlled by the license holder, accessible to the public, and that contains information about a license holder’s real estate brokerage services.

 Posting the IABS

 Make sure to comply by following these simple rules.

 All fields in the IABS must be correctly filled out.

 Post a link to the IABS form labeled "Texas Real Estate Commission Information About Brokerage Services," in at least 10 point font or "TREC Information About Brokerage Services" in at least 12 point font on the homepage of the business' website, in a readily noticeable place.

 On social media, TREC added flexibility for posting a link to the IABS.
 Just make sure a link to the homepage of the business’ website with the completed IABS is linked in the social media profiles .

 What are some acceptable ways to deliver the IABS?